| The Dead Sea

 and devout Jews, considering all of this let us see what they have

-Those who have studies the scrolls
+to say: Those who have studies the scrolls

 have noticed a common theme prevalent throughout these manuscripts,